 In mid-December 2012, the President of the Constitutional Court Gerhart Holzinger said: "We have doubts that the EU Data Retention Directive is really compatible with the rights guaranteed by the European Charta of Fundamental Rights".
 Thus, the Austrian Supreme Court decided to refer those questions to the European Court of Justice in Luxembourg in the context of a reference for a preliminary ruling.

-In these 15 years, we witnessed a gradual expansion of surveillance measures affecting every aspect of our daily lives, undermining and threatening our fundamental and civil rights.
-HEAT is understood as a handbook to the legislator and as a toolkit, which should help to establish a fact-based security policy and to dismantle the existing monitoring measures or to examine newly proposed measures for their compatibility with fundamental rights.
+In these 15 years, we have witnessed a gradual expansion of surveillance measures affecting every aspect of our daily lives, undermining and threatening our fundamental and civil rights.
+HEAT is understood as a handbook to the legislator and as a toolkit, which should help to establish a fact-based security policy and dismantle the existing monitoring measures, or to examine newly proposed measures for their compatibility with fundamental rights.